What Causes Cervical Fractures?

 - Whiplash injuries: These injuries can occur in the most unexpected situations such as when you are riding a roller coaster or on a swing, or even when you have to brake suddenly when driving your vehicle.
 Severe whiplash can cause tremendous and sudden impact on your cervical bones, causing fractures.

 - Blow to the neck: Cervical fractures can occur as a result of a sudden, strong blow to your neck region.
 This may happen as a result of an assault or when you have a slip and fall accident or even quite inadvertently when you get hit by a falling object or by a heavy object being carried by someone in front of you or behind you.

 Interested in Learning More About the Causes of Cervical Fractures?
 Contact Texas Neurosurgery, LLP.

 For more information about cervical fractures and any of the treatments and procedures, we offer, contact Texas Neurosurgery, LLP.
 Our offices are located in Baylor Dallas and Methodist and we can be reached directly at 214.823.2052.
 We look forward to hearing from you soon.

-Tags: Cervical Fractures
+Tagged with: Cervical Fractures